 - Council objectives are being achieved

-- · Economic and efficient use of resources
+- Economic and efficient use of resources

 - Compliance with policies, procedures, laws and regulations

-- The safeguarding of Council assets; and
+- · The safeguarding of Council assets; and

 - The integrity and reliability of information and data.

-The Head of Internal Audit - Is responsible for reviewing and reporting on the adequacy of the organisation's control and governance environment, with a responsibility direct to the Audit and Governance Committee, including the arrangements for achieving value for money in accordance with CIPFA's 'The Role of the Head of Internal Audit in Public Service Organisations', At Ipswich Borough Council this role reports to the Head of Governance as well as the Chief Executive when necessary, with free and open access across the entire executive and non-executive positions.
+The Head of Internal Audit - Is responsible for reviewing and reporting on the adequacy of the organisation's control and governance environment, with a responsibility direct to the Audit and Governance Committee, including the arrangements for achieving value for money in accordance with CIPFA's 'The Role of the Head of Internal Audit in Public Service Organisations', At Ipswich Borough Council this role reports to the Assistant Director of Governance as well as the Chief Executive when necessary, with free and open access across the entire executive and non-executive positions.
 The Head of Internal Audit and Audit Manager at Ipswich Borough Council are shared with East Suffolk Council via the contracted Audit Partnership arrangements.

-The Head of Internal Audit Annual Opinion - Based on the work undertaken by Internal Audit Services throughout the year, in conjunction with previous years' work, current risk assessments, and the Heads of Service Assurance Statements, the Head of Internal Audit is able to place reasonable assurance on the systems of internal control in place.
+The Head of Internal Audit Annual Opinion - Based on the work undertaken by Internal Audit Services throughout the year, in conjunction with previous years' work, current risk assessments, and the Directors/Assistant Directors Assurance Statements, the Head of Internal Audit is able to place reasonable assurance on the systems of internal control in place.

 External Audit - The Council's auditors, Ernst & Young LLP (EY), independently audit the Council and provide an opinion on the truth and fairness of the financial statements, the Council's use of resources and provide a value for money judgement.
 In reaching an opinion EY take account of statutory requirements, national standards, their own audit work and the reports of Internal Audit.
-The Council aims to achieve an unqualified audit opinion for the financial year 2021/22 and will respond to any improvements suggested by our Auditors.
+The Council aims to achieve an unqualified audit opinion for the financial year 2022/23 and will respond to any improvements suggested by our Auditors.

 Whistleblowing - A 'Whistleblowing' Policy is in place.
 The Head of Internal Audit is responsible for the policy and has oversight of the procedures and investigations; including reporting formally upon the status of any Whistleblowing cases to the Audit and Governance Committee.
-Zero Whistleblowing cases were reported to the Head of Internal Audit in 2021/22.
+Two Whistleblowing cases were reported to the Head of Internal Audit in 2022/23 (zero in 2021/22).

-Complaints and Compliments- The Council has a complaints and compliments procedure with formal complaints monitored quarterly through Corporate Management Team.
-During 2021/22 555 complaints and 213 compliments were received (compared to 449 complaints and 200 compliments in 2020/21).
+Complaints and Compliments - The Council has a complaints and compliments procedure with formal complaints monitored quarterly through the Corporate Management Team.
+During 2022/23 472 complaints and 215 compliments were received (compared to 555 complaints and 213 compliments in 2021/22).